 Commonly known as SUPs, these resemble a surfboard but are designed to be paddled like a canoe or kayak while standing.
 There are two kinds of SUP: planing and touring.
 Planing boards look most like a surfboard and can be used for fitness paddling, SUP yoga and surfing.
 Touring boards feature a streamlined displacement hull with a kayak-like bow that slices through the water efficiently.
 Touring SUPs can be used for long distances, overnight camping trips and racing.
 Within each style there are inflatable boards that pack down when deflated for easier travel and storage.
 SUPs are generally the lightest type of craft we offer and are easier to carry and transport.

 Simple, classic and timeless, canoes are the most stable (and heaviest) watercraft.
 They’re a great choice if you like to carry a lot of gear, passengers or even a dog when you paddle.
 They’re best on lakes, ponds and slow-moving rivers.
 Some are designed for fast-moving whitewater rivers but that is something you can tackle when you’re an advanced paddler.

-No matter which type of watercraft you end up buying, taking a class first is a great way to learn some key paddling skills and to try out each type of boat.
-Our Outdoor Discovery Programs offer beginner classes for kayaks, SUPs and canoes.
+Taking a class before buying is a great way to learn some key paddling skills and to try out a boat.
+Our Outdoor Discovery Programs offer beginner courses for kayaks and SUPs.

 Most states, if not all, require a PFD for every person in a watercraft.
 While it’s important you have the PFD on board, it won’t do much good unless you’re actually wearing it.
 It is probably your most important piece of equipment.
 If you accidentally fall in, you’re PFD will keep you afloat, even if you’re unconscious.